BioMorphic-Intelligence-Lab/edubot/README.md

 ### Running

-Once the package is compiled and sourced via
+Once the package is compiled, source by calling:

+      # Go up one directory from cpp_impl
+      cd ..
+      # Source the local setup
       source cpp_impl/install/setup.bash

 You can run start the simulation or the driver for the robot with the following commands